TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Methodology

 \subsubsection{Multi-vehicle MCTS}

 The MCTS method can effectively solve the problems with huge exploration space.
-Starting from the initial node at $t = 0$, the general MCTS algorithm performs $k$ iterations with four phases: selection, expansion, simulation, and back-propagation \cite{browne2012survey}.
-The selection phase adopts the UCT algorithm to address the exploration-exploitation dilemma.
+Starting from the initial node at $t = 0$, the general MCTS algorithm performs $k$ iterations with four phases: selection, expansion, simulation, and back-propagation.
+The selection phase adopts the upper confidence bounds for trees (UCT) policy \cite{browne2012survey} to address the exploration-exploitation dilemma.
 In the expansion phase, a collision check will be performed to prune the conflict child node.
 From a valid node, the algorithm uses a default policy to perform the simulation until it reaches a terminal node.
 In the back-propagated phase, the rewards from the simulation sample will be used to update the traversed nodes’ rewards.
 After a certain number of iterations, the search tree returns the node with the best reward.
 When applying the MCTS method to multi-vehicle joint decision-making, the prevailing methodology follows the approach of setting priorities for vehicles.
 Vehicles with higher priorities make decisions first, and those with lower priorities obey previous decisions.

-In our previous work \cite{Wen2023}, we presented a multi-vehicle decision-making method based on the MCTS.
-This method eliminates the need for priority assignment during the decision-making process and effectively handles interactions between autonomous vehicles (AVs) and human-driven vehicles (HVs) in traffic flow.
-The method demonstrates robustness in dynamic environments while maintaining strong interpretability of the decision outcomes.
-To enhance its capabilities, we introduced the concept of \textit{metanode} to replace the standard node in the general MCTS.
-This metanode enables the generation of simultaneous actions for multiple vehicles.
+In our previous work \cite{Wen2023}, we introduced the concept of \textit{metanode} to replace the standard node in the general MCTS.
+This metanode enables the generation of simultaneous actions for multiple vehicles, thereby eliminating the need for priority assignment during the decision-making process.
 As shown in Table \ref{tab:actions}, there are five available actions for vehicles at each time step.
 At time step $t$, all controlled vehicles within the metanode select one of the five actions, while uncontrolled vehicles in the flow are assumed to perform a lane-keeping (KL) action.
 These chosen actions induce changes in the state of the traffic flow, leading to the formation of a new metanode.
-A terminal metanode indicates either all controlled vehicles within it have completed their intentions or that no feasible solution could be found within the decision period.
+A terminal metanode indicates either all controlled vehicles within it have completed their intentions or that no feasible solution could be found in the decision period.